contiv/vpp/docs/dev-guide/SERVICES.md

 in the host networking, thus we automatically mark it as Backend during resync.
 The processor learns the names of all interfaces from the [Contiv plugin][contiv-plugin].

-### Configurator
+#### Configurator

-The configurator maps `ContivService` into the corresponding instance of [DNAT model][nat-model] for the ligato/vpp-agent to install.
+The configurator maps `ContivService` instances into  corresponding [DNAT model][nat-model] instance that are then installed into VPP by the Ligato/vpp-agent.
 Frontends and Backends are reflected as `in` & `out` interface features in the global NAT configuration, updated every time a pod is created, destroyed, assigned to a service for the first time, or no longer acting as a service endpoint.
 If dynamic SNAT is enabled, the node IP (received from the processor) is added into the NAT main address pool and the main interface is switched into the post-routing NAT mode (`output` feature).
-[Contiv plugin][contiv-plugin] is asked to provide virtual NAT loopback IP address, which is then inserted into the `TwiceNAT` address pool.
+The [Contiv plugin][contiv-plugin] is asked to provide the virtual NAT loopback IP address, which is then inserted into the `TwiceNAT` address pool.

-Generated NAT global configuration and DNAT instances are sent to the [ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client], which updates the VPP/NAT configuration through binary APIs.
-For each transaction, the [vpp/ifplugin][vpp-agent-if-plugin] determines the minimal set of operations that need to be executed to reflect the configuration changes.
+NAT global configuration and DNAT instances generated in the Configurator are sent to the [Ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client] interface.
+The Ligato/vpp-agent in turn updates the VPP/NAT configuration through binary APIs.
+For each transaction, the [vpp/ifplugin][vpp-agent-if-plugin] determines the minimum set of operations that need to be executed to reflect the configuration changes.

 To work-around the [second listed limitation of the VPP/NAT plugin](#vpp/nat-plugin-limitations), the configurator runs method `idleNATSessionCleanup()` inside a go-routine, periodically